xfyuan/xfyuan.github.com/_pages/about.md

 ---
 layout: page
-title: I'm a developer from living and eating in Chengdu, China.
-Creating the future in digital worlds, big and small.
+title: Hey, I’m an Chinese software engineer living and working in Chengdu.
+I love Creating the future in digital worlds, big and small.
 permalink: /about
 comments: false
 image: assets/images/avatar.png